spencerharris63/FlexNav/README.md

 Examine the files in the `other/homework` folder. `index.html` is your starting point and `index-done.html` the goal.
 Your assignment is to edit `index.html` so it matches the goal.

+See the Bascilica repo for the full midterm assignment.

 ## Reading

 - [What is Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Using_CSS_flexible_boxes)